lmoustakas/fot/README.md

 fot: Full Of Time
 ===

-Time delay inference for gravitational lenses
+Time delay inference for gravitational lenses and more

 L Moustakas and A Romero-Wolf
 JPL/Caltech